If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Enter the total of the employer contributions you have made for your employees.
 Don’t include your own social security contributions.

-Accountancy, legal and other professional fees (box 12)
+Accountancy, legal and other professional fees (box 12 on the paper return)

 Enter any fees incurred solely for the purposes of your trade.